I was talking to him over the phone.

 I mean, a boy who couldn’t utter a word in English, now serves in the British army?

 How did he do that?

-So, don’t beat yourself down if nobody speaks English in your family, because you can be the first.
-Make sure you practice, a LOT.
+So, don’t beat yourself down if nobody speaks English in your family.
+You can be the first.

-One of my friends runs an English institute in a rural area in Delhi.
-There I met a girl who was desperate to learn English as if her life depended on it.
-She was so low on confidence because of poor English skills that I could hear her voice trembling.
+A friend of mine runs an institute in a rural area in Delhi.
+There I met a girl desperate to improve spoken English as if her life depended on it.
+She was so low on confidence because of poor speaking skills that I could hear her voice trembling.
 Apparently, despite her best efforts, nothing was working for her.

-So, I gave her the Guru Mantar: To Hell With English!
+So, I gave her the Guru Mantar: To Hell With it.

-If you’re not getting the knack of English the way you wanted, screw it.
+If you’re not getting the knack of it the way you wanted, screw it.
 Don’t lose sleep over a language that’s not even your third language.
-Just remember to feel good in your skin.
-That’s the most important thing.
+Remember: feeling good in your own skin is far more important than English.

 In the End

-FluentEnglish.com: Highly useful self-study course for English fluency.
+FluentEnglish.com: Highly useful self-study course for improving speaking fluency.